Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 #### Note on Data Limitations:

-- The dataset is imbalanced in some areas — e.g., most participants reported improved understanding (96.7%), and IT/Computing fields were overrepresented.
+- The dataset is imbalanced in some areas, for example, 96.7% of participants reported improved understanding, and most respondents came from IT/Computing fields.

-- Some categories, such as "Prefer not to say" in gender, which has very few observations could influence statistical results, so this was analysed with caution.
+-  Categories, such as "Prefer not to say" in the gender variable, had very few observations and may have skewed certain statistical results.
+These were analyzed with caution.

-- Group size imbalance (e.g., 22 'Yes' vs 8 'No' in prior knowledge) also affects the reliability of certain Chi-square tests.
+- Group size imbalance (e.g., 22 Yes vs 8 No in prior knowledge) may affect the reliability of some Chi-square tests.

+- These limitations were acknowledged and considered when interpreting the results.

 These limitations were considered when interpreting the results.